GrabAds Platform

 One platform, not two features

-The mitigation was to treat the connections between surfaces as a first-class design concern from the start.
-Every report table links directly to the relevant campaign, flight, or creative.
-An ops team member looking at performance data could act on what they saw immediately, without losing context or navigating back to a home screen.
+The mitigation was treating the connections between surfaces as a first-class design concern from the start.
+Every report table links directly to the relevant campaign, flight, or creative, so an ops team member looking at performance data can act on it immediately, without losing context or navigating back to a home screen.
+That took close coordination on information architecture, shared navigation patterns, and consistent labelling across both surfaces.

 Validation and iteration